Noah J. Webster

 Webster, Noah J., Toni C. Antonucci, and Neil B. Alexander.
 2019.
 "Social Networks and Physical Activity in Senior Housing: A Pilot Feasibility Study."
 Ethnicity & Disease, 29(Suppl 1): 201-208.

 Birditt, Kira, Carey Sherman, Courtney Allyn Polenick, Lucia x.
 Becker, Noah J. Webster, Kristine J. Ajrouch, and Toni C. Antonucci.
 Forthcoming.
 "So Close and Yet So Irritating: Negative Relations and Implications for Well-being by Age and Closeness."
-Journals of Gerontology, Series B.
+The Journals of Gerontology Series B: Psychological Sciences and Social Sciences.

 Webster, Noah J., Kristine J. Ajrouch, and Toni C. Antonucci.
 2018.
 "Sociodemographic Differences in Humility: The Role of Social Relations."
 Research in Human Development, 15(1): 50-71.